All-American Heavy Weights: Three Hard Hitting Cartridges from the Home of the Brave

 In 1956, the Winchester arms company saw an opportunity.
 Americans who had prospered in the post war years flocked to Africa to hunt, but the only suitable dangerous game rifles were either special magnum length bolt-actions chambered for British developed cartridges, such as the .404 Jeffery, or double rifles which fired hard to come by Nitro Express rounds such as the .450 NE.

-Winchester reasoned these new American hunters would flock to a cartridge which hit like the old .450 Nitro Express but fit into a .30-06 length bolt-action.
+Winchester reasoned these new American hunters would welcome a cartridge which hit like the old .450 Nitro Express but fit into a .30-06 length bolt-action.
 They took the proven .375 Holland and Holland Magnum’s case, shortened it to 2.5 inches, necked it up to .458 caliber, and proclaimed it the .458 Winchester Magnum, the first Winchester cartridge to wear the magnum label.

 American adventurers and African professional hunters took notice and the .458 Win Mag created quite a stir.
 It fired a 510 grain bullet, either solid or soft nose, at a claimed 2150 feet per second which gave 5236 foot pounds energy at the muzzle.
 The cartridge proved effective on Africa’s Big Five, and elephant in particular.